LazzaAU/Android-for-Python-Users/Newbie_snippets.md

-# dynamic-classes
-## Adding What Kivy call a "Dynamic Class"
+# Adding What Kivy call a Dynamic Class
 A dynamic class is like a CSS file.
 You can make your own dynamic class up so that you don't have to repeat the same thing in your code over and over again.
 As a bonus if you need to change the font size of all your labels for example, you can change just the dynamic classes font_size: and it will effect all labels in your kv file that use that dynamic class.